> Folk Music > Songs > The Lakes of Pontchartrain

 Lake Pontchartrain is in Louisiana, USA, just to the north of New Orleans.
 This song, which I believe dates from the time of the American Civil War, has long been a favourite of mine.

-Rattle on the Stovepipe sang The Lakes of Pontchartrain in 2006 on their WildGoose CD Eight More Miles.
-They noted:
+Rattle on the Stovepipe sang The Lakes of Pontchartrain in 2006 on their WildGoose CD Eight More Miles, and again in 2020 on their WildGoose CD Through the Woods.
+They noted on the first album:

 An example of the Anglo-Irish-American musical roundabout that interests us.
 Despite an enormous amount of interest and research, the origins of the song, claimed as a traditional Creole love song, an English street ballad of the mid 19th century, and an American song from the Civil War period, still remain shrouded in uncertainty.